I didn’t realize premarital sex was so controversial…until I started getting the hate mail.

 I sometimes wonder if as Christians, we also tend to preach about sex in this unfortunately one-dimensional way.
 A physical act- like other acts- but one to be avoided until marriage.
 An act to be avoided- like smoking, or drinking, or doing drugs.
 We often treat sex like a “say no to drugs campaign”.

 But what if in our one-dimensional perspective, we’ve failed to recognize some of the most valuable components about sex and a sexual relationship.
-And what if those other components, hold some of the most motivational factors when it comes to approaching the conversation about abstinence?
+And what if those other components, hold some of the most motivational factors when it comes to approaching the conversation about abstinence and premarital sex?